ollie/reminder-ruby/README.md

 # Reminder
 This is a simple Ruby (1.9.3+) command-line application to display upcoming and past events like birthdays, namedays and payments.
+It looks two months ahead and one month back.

 This isn't really an application, it's just a bunch of scripts to print out events.
 It doesn't let you do anything.
 Data manipulation is done via editing tha data.rake file and reloading the data from scratch (i.e. running `rake db:recreate db:data:load`).